 A man with a triangle body shape will seek to balance our their form, adding definition to the shoulders and drawing attention away from the width of their hips.
 The goal is not to necessarily appear slimmer in the midsection but to make the rest of the body appear proportionate.

 Emphasizing shoulders and maintaining a level of proportion can flatter a man with a midsection body type!
 Courtesy of www.soloartists.com

-A man with an oval shape tends to have a more direct desire to appear slimmer in the middle, although he is also seeking to balance our their frame by adding bulk to the shoulder and legs.
+A man with an oval shape tends to have a more direct desire to appear slimmer in the middle, although he is also seeking to balance our his frame by adding bulk to the shoulder and legs.
 This means creating visual lines that move vertically and adding authority to shoulders.

 Dressing A Midsection Shape

 One important way to slim down your midsection is to avoid patterns and fabrics that create horizontal movement.
 Horizontal patterns cut the vertical line that you want to achieve and tend to make you appear even wider and rounder.

 Instead, reach for vertically-aligned patterns like pinstripes or herringbone.
 Neither ovals or triangles should wear solid colors, which have a tendency to shine the light on exactly what shape your body is.
 Instead, choose simple patterns in darker, slimming, tones.
 Lightweight fabrics won’t add additional bulk and will help you retain freedom of movement.